8+ Fun Grammar Games to Help You Learn a Language

 Look at all that grammar!

-At the end of the day, the point of learning all this grammar is so that you can use it in real life.
+At the end of the day, the point of learning all this grammar is to use it in real life.

 So why not get straight to the point, and play some role-playing games with a language partner that simulate a real-world encounter you're likely (or unlikely) to have?